How To Get Rid Of Excess Phlegm In Your Throat

 Keep your head elevated

-If you have a buildup of mucus and excess phlegm and it’s bothersome, it may help if you sleep propped up on a few pillows.
+Mucus buildup can be bothersome.
+If this happens, it may help if you sleep propped up on a few pillows.
 You may also find a reclining chair more comfortable than lying flat to sleep.

 Lying flat will increase your discomfort.
 When you lie like that, you’ll feel the excess phlegm collecting at the back of your throat.